 It even offers global coverage in its policies, which is unusual.
 The only catch is you will need to ensure you are in the US, a US territory, or Canada when you file the claim.

 While historically, Hiscox has had higher-than-average complaints, the level has been dropping steadily, and it now has average-level complaints.
-For a deeper look at how Hiscox has been improving its customer service, check out our review of it.

 Most people only care about insurance when they need it.
 We ensure that we are recommending something that, should that moment come, you’ll feel comfortable with when you make a purchase.

 Frequently Asked Questions (FAQs)

 Photography insurance is a combination of policies to protect your business and equipment.
 You will want first-party coverage (property) for your equipment and—if you own a studio—furniture and the business itself.
 You will also want liability for any claims against your business.